LukeTheGameMan/CS4090-Group-19-Fall2025/README.md

 </br>

 ## Setting up the server
 The server is created using TypeScript and the database uses PostgreSQL.
 Prisma is used to generate and modify the schemas for the database automatically.
+If you are setting it up locally for the first time, run `npm install` in `server/` to install all of the dependencies needed.

 The schema is found at `server/src/prisma/schema.prisma`.
 If you make any changes to the schema, make sure to run `npx prisma migrate dev` in the `server/` directory to create a new migration from the changes in the Prisma schema and automatically apply it.
-After creating the new migration, run `npx prisma generate` in `server/` to generate the schema used for the database.
+After creating the new migration, run `npx prisma generate` in `server/` to generate the schema used for the database. **These two commands only need to be ran if you are making changes to the database schema.
+Please do not make a new migration every time you start the server.**

 To run the server, run `npm run start` in `server/`, which should start the server on `http://localhost:3000`.